Women's sports: 1800s to present

 The later success of Serena and Venus Williams helped raise the profile of women's tennis again, but faced hostility once in the media spotlight.
 They were critiqued for their personal upbringings, their muscular builds, and the clothes they wore.
 James McKay and Helen Johnson described them as "Ghetto Cinderellas".

 Women's professional team sports began to achieve prominence in the 1990s, particularly in basketball and football (soccer).
 The WNBA was formed and the first Women's World Cups and women's Olympic soccer matches were held.

 In 1999, at the 1999 FIFA Women's World Cup Final in Pasadena, California, after scoring the fifth kick in the penalty shootout to give the United States the win over China in the final game, Brandi Chastain celebrated by spontaneously taking off her jersey and falling to her knees in a sports bra.
 While removing a jersey in celebration of a goal was common in men's soccer, it was highly unusual in women's football at the international level.
 The image of her celebration has been considered one of the more famous and controversial photographs of a woman celebrating an athletic victory.
 In 2019, it was announced that a statue of Chastain's celebration would be displayed at the Rose Bowl to commemorate the twenty-year anniversary of the team's win.

 Girls' participation in more violent contact sports is far less than their male counterparts.
-In sports of these type, boys overwhelmingly outnumber girls, particularly football, wrestling, and boxing.
+In such sports, boys overwhelmingly outnumber girls, particularly American football, wrestling, and boxing.

-Leagues for girls do exist in such sports such as the Utah Girls Football League and Professional Girl Wrestling Association.
+Leagues for girls do exist in such sports, such as the Utah Girls Football League and Professional Girl Wrestling Association.
 Katie Hnida became the first woman ever to score points in a Division I NCAA American football game when she kicked two extra points for the University of New Mexico in 2003.
+In 2023, Haley Van Voorhis became the first woman to play a non-kicking position in NCAA football, playing as a safety for Division III Shenandoah.

 Heather Watson and Fu Yuanhui were considered to have challenged a taboo in women's sport when both openly admitted they were menstruating, Watson after a self-described poor performance in a tennis match in 2015, and Fu at the Olympics in Rio de Janeiro.

 Female sports

 "Female sports" are rare and have been created specifically for the female sex and are not variants of popular men's sports.
 While sports which involve female participation are often collectively called, "women's sports", the overwhelming majority are not, and are in fact "female variants" a.k.a. "the female equivalent" of sports which were first played by and popularized by men and boys, making these two sporting groups distinct.

 Some female sports can be traced back to a single inventor while others cannot and are difficult to identify.
 Some female sports are or can be attributed to a variety of individuals who helped contribute to its early development instead.

 Below is a list of female sports.